Paul1nh0/jsh/README.txt

                 d) the first file consume cpu time (by a js loop that do nothing), so we can reliably connect a debugger to the right MicrosoftEdgeCp.exe or ie process.

+ if you use this setup then see that you obey the license provided with dharma & domato. my own code is not licensed and you can do whatever you like..